funilrys/PyFunceble/docs/usage/terminal.rst

                                 it as :port [ip:port].

                                 If no port is specified, the default DNS port (53) is used.
-                                Configured value: None
+                                Configured value: <BoxList: ['1.1.1.1']>
         --dns-protocol {UDP,TCP,HTTPS,TLS}
                                 Sets the protocol to use for the DNS queries.
                                 Configured value: 'UDP'
         --follow-server-order
-                                Let us follow or mix the order of usage of the given DNS server(s).
+                                Let us follow or mix the order of usage of the given or found DNS server(s).
                                 Configured value: True
         --trust-dns-server    Activates or disable the trust mode.

-                                When active, when the first read DNS server give us a negative response
-                                - without error - we take it as it it.
+                                When active, when the first read DNS server give us a negative response - without error - we take it as it it.
                                 Otherwise, if not active, when the first read DNS server give us a negative response - without error - we still consolidate by checking all given/found server.